varigence/docs/bimlflex/index.md

 The links below provide an entry point for various areas of documentation, and more detailed sections are provided in the table of contents on the left side of this page.

+For any recommendations, feedback or clarification please reach out to our support team via [support@bimlflex.com](mailto:support@bimlflex.com).

 ## [Setup](setup/index.md)

 Everything related to the BimlFlex components, and how to get things up-and-running.